obstudio/MC-Repeater/README.md

 ## Configurations

-Here's a simple example `config.json` for Koishi bot:
+Here's a simple example `config.json` for Koishi:

 ```json
 {